adsbypasser/adsbypasser/CONTRIBUTING.md

     Such as *adf.ly*, *linkbucks.com*, *bc.vc* ... etc.
-    If you can find an existing site which is homogeneous to your new site, simply update the url rule instead of add a new file.
+    If you can find an existing site which is homogeneous to your new site, simply update the URL rule instead of add a new file.

 * do not add multiple feature in one commit